Create account

 Pain Assessment Vocabulary in English: Using SOCRATES in Medical Communication

 Many healthcare professionals find it challenging to communicate with patients in English, especially when the patient is describing pain.
-Pain is one of the most common symptoms in clinical practice.
-That is why it is important to know how to ask clear questions, understand the patient’s answers, and document their symptoms accurately in professional medical English.
+Since pain is one of the most common symptoms in clinical practice, it is important to know how to ask clear questions, understand the patient’s answers, and document their symptoms accurately in professional medical English.
+In this article, we will look at how to take a pain history using the SOCRATES framework.
+We will also explore common words patients use to describe pain and how to translate everyday patient language into clear clinical terminology.

 What is SOCRATES?

+Site: Where is the pain?
 Can you show me where it hurts?

 At this stage, it is important to clarify the exact location of the pain, including the side, area and any specific anatomical landmarks.
+For example:

 • on the right side of the head